A new year means a new set of exciting design trends, and 2019 is shaping up to be a fascinating 12 months.

 Text on Background Boxes

 If you want to create a modern, youthful and urban look, placing text on background boxes can be an effective way of doing this.
 This style will be seen displayed against a host of city backdrops, such as underground stations, alleys, basketball courts and parks.
-Using yellow and black can be especially effective and helps to give a retro feel to the design.
+Using yellow and black can be especially effective and helps to give a retro design.

 Augmented reality is definitely something that could really take off in 2019.
 AR uses computer-generated information to augment the surroundings of the viewer.
 AR games such as Pokémon Go have attracted a huge fan base and have helped to spur on this trend.
 Expect to see more AR in web and app design as the year goes on.
 AR provides an experience like no other and the opportunity for companies to offer something unique to their audience is not one that will be passed up.